A Momentous Conversation

 It was the beginning of the end for this explosive psychotic when he was named to the roster as Most Wanted number ten on March 24, 1950.
 When his picture was publicized in papers across the country, a University of Wisconsin law student notified police the man they were looking for was working at Campus Clothes in Madison, Wisconsin.

 Police descended on the store, prepared for a ferocious battle with the “ten” man and he didn’t disappoint.
-Guralnick was extradited back to New York, where his reputation proceeded him.
-There would no leniency when he appeared the Court for sentencing.
+Guralnick was extradited back to New York, where his reputation preceded him.
+There would be no leniency when he appeared before the Court for sentencing.

 © 2016 Kim Bryan

 CJ Kelly from the PNW on April 12, 2016: